Tirthankar-Halder/dsAssignment/README.md

 </p>

 ## Assignment - II
+To analyze the performance of the developed distributed database.
+We have designed following testing enviroment.
 ### Analysis - I

 The read and write speed for 10000 writes and 10000 reads in the default configuration given in task 2.